 KEEP CALM AND CURRY ON

-Slice the browned beef schnitzels into strips.
+Slice the browned Beef schnitzels into strips.
 When the curry has reduced and thickened, add the beef strips (and the remaining Thai red curry paste if you’d like it to be spicier).
 Stir to combine and add the remaining cabbage, carrots, and pak choi leaves.
 Cook for a further 3-4 minutes until the vegetables are wilted and the beef strips are cooked through.
 Remove from the heat, season to taste, and add a sweetener of choice to taste.

 CURRY TO THE MOON

 Plate up the glassy noodles, top with the silky loaded curry, and garnish with toasted cashew nuts and the remaining fresh coriander.
-Finish off with a squeeze of lime juice and serve the spicy slaw on the side.
+Finish off with a squeeze of Lime juice and serve the spicy slaw on the side.
 Well done, Chef!